 As an interview question, for many years I'd ask candidates to write a brute-force solution for the traveling salesman problem (TSP).
 This isn't nearly as hard as it sounds: you just need to try every possible path, which can be done using a basic depth first search.
 A lot of the time candidates who would get stuck would mention something about how the problem is NP-complete (usually to indicate that they thought the problem was impossible).
 The complexity class of TSP is in not something I asked as part of the interview, and not something I would use to judge a candidate.
 But hearing that TSP is NP-complete over and over used to kind of irk me, because TSP is not NP-complete.
 This surprises a lot of people, but it's true.

 The term "NP-complete" has a very specific technical meaning, so it's not surprising that people misuse the term.
 Therefore before continuing, I'm going to define various complexity classes.

 P is the set of all problems that can be solved in polynomial time.

 NP is the set of all problems whose solutions can be verified in polynomial time.

-In other words, the problems that are harder than P. This is
+NP-hard problems are informally defined as those that can't be solved in polynomial time.
+In other words, the problems that are harder than P. This is actually a simplified, informal definition; later I'll give a more accurate definition.

 Why TSP Is Not NP-complete